All Episodes

 She doesn't remember how she got to or from a party, where the alleged crime took place.

-She did mention four witnesses that were there, one in particular, Mark Judge that was actually in the room.
+She did mention four witnesses that were there, one in particular, Mark Judge, that was actually in the room.

-They did an investigation, and all four witnesses that Ford listed have given sworn statements under the penalty of felony.
+And all four witnesses that Ford listed have given sworn statements under the penalty of felony.

 Let me repeat, all witnesses from 36 years ago have given sworn statements under the penalty of a felony to the entire Senate Judiciary Committee.